michiruf/laravel-http-automock/README.md

 **Prevent Auto Renew**

-Disable renewing, pruning, and validation (useful for CI).
+When enabled, `preventAutoRenew()` **overrides** and disables renewing, pruning, and validation — regardless of their individual settings.
+This is useful for CI environments where you want to ensure that no real requests are made, while still being able to pass `--automock-renew` during local development without conflicts.

 | Method | Usage                                  |
 |--------|----------------------------------------|